What are some things that can be done to alleviate chronic or occasional soggy areas in my yard?

 Depending on your landscape and intention, there are many ways to manage chronic or occasionally soggy areas in your yard.
 By redirecting downspouts or installing a French drain you may alleviate the situation, or you may need to install a simple drainage system that includes a yard inlet and drain pipe or a rain garden to improve the drainage.
 Each of these options should be carefully considered for the impacts they may have to sidewalks and/or neighboring properties.
 The answers to commonly asked questions below will help guide you through concerns and regulations associated with the various methods.

-Can I direct stormwater from my roof gutters to anywhere on my property?
+Can stormwater from my roof gutter be directed to anywhere on my property?

 Yes.
-It is your responsibility, however, to make sure the changes do not cause “substantial damage” to the property rights of others.
-It may become a civil matter.
+It is your responsibility, however, to make sure the changes do not cause substantial damage to the property rights of others.

 Can I block the natural flow of water from an adjacent property onto my property?